Home safety tips

 - Cool your ashes before placing them in the green cart.

 - If you have a fire hydrant on your property, in the winter months, ensure it is kept free of snow and ice.

 - If thawing frozen water lines in a confined space (rural) in your home, stay close by.
 This can be a potential fire hazard.

 - Don't overfill gasoline and propane tanks, and refuel gas powered engines outside.

 Know the rules of outdoor burning

-Fires that require a fire permit include open fires and incinerator (burn barrel) fires.
-This type of burning is not allowed within:
+Fires that require a fire permit include open fires, incinerators and burn barrels.
+Fire permits are not issued for properties within: